Blog Articles

 Use Case: Which products ranked in the top 3 for total online sales each week in the last month?

-Why it’s valuable: You don’t just measure individual product sales amounts, but each product’s position in overall performance week over week.
+Why it’s valuable: It doesn't just measure individual product sales amounts, but each product’s position in overall performance week over week.

-Why it requires a window function: You compare product sales against total product sales per week while keeping each row (product + week) visible.
+Why it requires a window function: It compares product sales against total product sales per week while keeping each row (product + week) visible.
 This requires a RANK() OVER (PARTITION BY week ORDER BY sales DESC) window function.

 How it works with Chata.ai: